lccruz/Products.Doormat/README.txt

 Credits
 =======

+See Changelog.

-This product was sponsored by GroningerForum_.
+This product was originally sponsored by GroningerForum_.

 .. _examples: http://www.welie.com/patterns/showPattern.php?patternID=doormat